Answers to Frequently Asked Questions

 A. You can view the catalog on-line contact the Admissions Office or Student Resource Center to obtain a copy.

-Q. How long is the COMPASS test, how much does it cost, and why do I have to take it?
+Q. How long is the Accuplacer test, how much does it cost, and why do I have to take it?

-Q. If I took the ACT, do I still have to take the COMPASS test?
+Q. If I took the ACT, do I still have to take the Accuplacer test?

 Q. Where can I make Photocopies?